 Course work requirements are flexible and depend on the track chosen.
-All incoming students are required to follow a one-year introductory course on the fundamental questions in the geosciences, covering both solid earth and environmental problems.
+All incoming students are required to follow an introductory course on the fundamental questions in the geosciences, covering both solid earth and environmental problems.
 An important part of graduate education arises from independent research, which begins in the first year.
-Course work in other departments that strengthens students’ background in biology, chemistry, engineering sciences, mathematics and physics is required.
+Course work in other departments that strengthens students’ background in biology, chemistry, engineering sciences, mathematics and physics is encouraged.

 Courses must be taken for a grade when the graded option is offered, and the average of the graded courses is expected to be B or higher.

 Pre-generals students are normally expected to enroll in and complete two to four courses or seminars, either within or outside the department, per term.
 The actual load may vary depending on a student's background, interests, the availability of courses, the number and nature of other academic activities, etc. Students are expected to have completed eight courses, or the equivalent, by the end of the semester in which they take the General Exam.
-The eight courses must include GEO505/506, Fundamentals of the Geosciences, and at least two graduate-level or appropriate-level undergraduate courses outside the geosciences department, chosen with approval of the advisory committee.
+The eight courses must include GEO 506 – Fundamentals of the Geosciences, and at least two graduate-level or appropriate-level undergraduate courses outside their field of expertise, chosen with approval of the advisory committee.
 Students must also take GEO/AOS 503 – Responsible Conduct of Research in Geosciences, which does not count towards the 8 courses.

 A high-quality research paper summarizing the first two years of research is required prior to taking the general exam.
 The research paper does not need to be ready for publication, but the paper should have a scholarly level close to that of a paper submitted to a peer-reviewed journal.
 The research accomplishments should indicate a reasonable level of productivity, and the interpretation should indicate knowledge of the literature and excellent critical thinking.
 The thesis proposal should clearly express the justification and the research plans.
 In response to questions, students should show a broad knowledge of the relevant literature, an understanding of the underlying principles, and knowledge of analytical modeling.
 A research progress report is also required near the end of the student’s first year.